learn-co-curriculum/dsc-two-sample-t-tests-lab/README.md

 print(p_value)
 ```

-To verify our results, we can use SciPy's functions to calculate the p_value in a one liner.
+To verify these results, we can use SciPy's functions to calculate the p_value in a one liner.

 ```python